 - Should I look for a job now to pay for college?

 The first step in applying for any type of financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 You can submit the FAFSA online by going to http://www.fafsa.ed.gov.
-Once this form is processed, you will receive either a paper student aid report (SAR) from the U.S. Department of Education or if you provided a valid email address, you will receive a SAR through e-mail.
+Once this form is processed, you will receive a student aid report (SAR) from the U.S. Department of Education at the email address you provided.
 The SAR will contain your expected family contribution (EFC), which is the amount your family is expected to contribute toward your education.
 The school(s) that you listed on the FAFSA should also receive this information electronically.
 The financial aid office will then use it to award you an aid package.
 This package may include a mix of grants, loans, and other types of aid, depending on your eligibility.
 In this package, the school will indicate whether you are eligible to receive the federal Direct loan.
 If you are eligible, the school will certify a loan amount for you and provide you with any additional instructions needed for completing the Master Promissory Note (MPN).

 In order to apply for financial aid, students must first complete the Free Application For Federal Student Aid (FAFSA).
-Once the school receives this information via the student aid report (SAR), it can then determine which types of financial aid (including federal loans) students are eligible to receive.
-The school will send award notifications to students along with instructions about how to apply.
+Once the school receives this information it can then determine which types of financial aid (including federal loans) students are eligible to receive.
+The school will send award notifications to students along with additional instructions.

 Some of the qualifications for federal financial aid include the following.
 You must: